KonradStanski/androidAutomate/README.md

 ### TODO
+- add "waitOnApp()" functionality to wait for the activity to have the appname in it []
+- add ability to click on specific id events []
+- update CLI to have "list clickable nodes of current activity" []
-1. record and replay input from all /dev/input/event# numbers and hardware devices [] $Might be impossible?$
+- record and replay input from all /dev/input/event# numbers and hardware devices [] $Might be impossible?$
-2. add availability to go to sepcific tasks within an app []
+- add availability to go to sepcific tasks within an app []
-3. create monkeyrunner class as a full wrapper around the random aspect of the monkey runner library in python []
+- create monkeyrunner class as a full wrapper around the random aspect of the monkey runner library in python []
-4. add robust error catching and error messages []
+- add robust error catching and error messages []

 ### DONE
-1. convert cli to class based API [X]
+- convert cli to class based API [X]
-2. add a monkey runner function for random touch input [X]
+- add a monkey runner function for random touch input [X]
-3. automatic event<#> detection [X]
+- automatic event<#> detection [X]
-4. convert openApp to open a fresh copy of the app every time [X]
+- convert openApp to open a fresh copy of the app every time [X]
-5. proper object oriented class structure for API [X]
+- proper object oriented class structure for API [X]
-6. add screen width dependent input events [X]
+- add screen width dependent input events [X]

 ### CHANGELOG